 Our clients have included publicly held corporations (including global firms), private companies (large and small), start-ups, joint ventures, government entities, officers and directors, partners, investors, lenders, prominent individuals, and other individuals who have suffered harm from legal wrongs.

-On this site you will find articles on the law and trial practice written by Mr. Markham, as well as more specific information about our practice areas, methods, trial victories, large settlements, and successful outcomes in antitrust cases.
+On this site you will find Mr. Markham’s articles on the law and trial practice (some of which haver also been published in leading publications), as well as more specific information about our practice areas, methods, trial victories, large settlements, and successful outcomes in antitrust cases.

 We welcome your inquiry and hope that we can assist you in your matter or refer you to another law firm that can do so.